symphonists/cachelite/README.markdown

 ### 1.0.5 ###

 * Changed `intercept_page` delegate to `FrontendPageResolved`.
 Should now execute immediately after the Page is found, but before anything else happens.
+* Because of the change above, headers are determined manually (as with normal pages).
+Supported types are HTML, XML and JSON.

 ### 1.0.4 ###